To be a registered voter in Howard County, you must meet the following requirements:

 - Not have been convicted of buying or selling votes;

-- Not be under guardianship for mental disability and a court of competent jurisdiction has not specifically found by clear and convincing evidence that the individual cannot communicate, with or without accommodations, a desire to participate in the voting process;
+- Not be under guardianship for mental disability or a court of competent jurisdiction has not specifically found by clear and convincing evidence that the individual cannot communicate, with or without accommodations, a desire to participate in the voting process;

 - Not have been convicted of any felony unless: